senzing-garage/docker-compose-demo/docs/docker-compose-kafka-postgresql-advanced/README.md

 ## Synopsis

-Using `docker-compose`, bring up a Senzing stack using Kafka and PostgreSQL database.
+Using `docker-compose`, bring up a Senzing stack using Kafka and a PostgreSQL database.

 These instructions support multiple docker-compose.yaml files.